Uvalde Little League

 a.
 Number of teams will be based on registration numbers

+c.
+It will be at the boards discretion to allow any player that does not attend tryout to be eligible to play.

 d.
-It will be at the boards discretion to allow any player that does not attend at least on tryout to be eligible to play.

-f.
 If a release or trade is requested, they must present a letter of such request to the player agent at registration prior to tryouts.
-If a release is requested, a tryout must be made by the player and he/she may be dragged by any team except the one he was released from.
-If a trade is requested, then a tryout will not be required if the managers involved can work a trade.
+If a release is requested, a tryout must be made by the player and he/she may be drafted by any team except the one he was released from.
+If a trade is requested, then a tryout will not be required if the managers involved can work a fair trade.

-g.
-It will be to the discretion of the President and Player agent if such a trade or release will be made.
+e.
+It will be to the discretion of the Board if a request for release or a trade is official.

 C. Replacement players